Food safety

 For example, soft cheese like brie and camembert is more likely to spoil faster due to higher water content.
 As such, food handlers must increase the frequency of monitoring cold holding temperatures for this type of product.

-What temperature should be used for cold-holding egg salad sandwiches?
+What is the maximum cold holding temperature allowed for sliced egg salad sandwiches?

 The maximum cold-holding temperature for sliced egg salad sandwiches is 41°F (5°C).
 Egg salad is a very high-risk product.
 It contains eggs, mayonnaise, and some vegetables, making it very likely to be contaminated if unattended.